 Section 2 of the AGAR Form 3 now serves as the Council's formal Statement of Accounts subject to external audit review and certification.
-We have examined the content of the detail to be recorded in Section 2 for 2021-22 agreeing that detail to the underlying financial and other records, subject to the need to adjust Boxes 4 & 6 by the aforementioned £120 in relation to the net cost of the SLCC payment in November 2021.
+We have examined the content of the detail to be recorded in Section 2 for 2024-25 agreeing that detail to the underlying financial and other records.